randomshana1/-Emergency-Fund-Disbursal-System/README.md

 # EFDS-Emergency-Fund-Disbursal-System
-A centeralised platform for disbursing funds in emergencise
+A centeralised platform for disbursing funds in emergencies